KRUSHNAKANTAMOHAKUD/next-to-do/README.md

 ### Usage:
 1. Start the development server: `npm run dev`
 2. Navigate to the todo page: `http://localhost:3000/todo`
-3. Add tasks and manage your todo list
+3. Add tasks, set priorities, and manage your todo list
 4. Use export/import features to backup or transfer your tasks

 ## Learn More